TeYuanLiu/teyuanliu.github.io/content/blog/container.md

     -   Include only what is needed.
         -   Multi-stage build
             -   Build stage
-                -   Install necessary dependencies and create a standalone executable.
+                -   Install necessary dependencies and create a standalone binary.
             -   Runtime stage
-                -   Copy over the executable from the build stage and set entry-point to it.
+                -   Copy over the binary from the build stage and set entry-point to it.
-            -   Use the minimal base image for each stage like slim for build stage, and scratch for runtime stage.
+            -   Use the minimal base image for each stage like slim for build stage, and distroless or even scratch for runtime stage.
         -   Use .dockerignore to exclude unnecessary files.
-        -   Use a distroless image.
     -   Minimize the number of layers.
         -   Aggregate multiple run commands together.
 -   Image build time reduction
     -   Increase cache utilization.
         -   Optimize layer order by running dependency installation commands first such that code changes don't invalidate the cached dependency install layers.

-### Image size tradeoff
+#### Image size tradeoff

-Smaller images are nice, but be aware of some possible pitfalls.
+Smaller images are nice, and sometimes we want to try out the scratch image, but be aware of some possible pitfalls.

-For example, we can use the Pyinstaller to bundle the bytecode of our Python application and its dependencies, plus the Python interpreter binary into a single executable, and reduce the image size by 50%.
+For example, we can use the Pyinstaller to bundle the bytecode of our Python application and its dependencies, plus the Python interpreter binary into a single binary, putting it inside a scratch image, and reduce the image size by 50% compared with a slim Python image.
 But we may find out that:
--   Some dependencies like the certificate aren't bundled properly and require manual fix.
-This can grow indefinitely as more dependencies are added to the application.
+-   Some dependencies like CA certificates aren't bundled inside it and require manual fix.
+This overhead can grow indefinitely as more dependencies are added to the application.
--   Image build time increases by 82% because the application code and the dependency have to be sorted out, compiled to bytecode, and compressed.
+-   Image build time increases by 82% because the application code and the dependencies have to be sorted out, compiled to bytecode, and compressed.
 -   Application response latency increases by 8% due to loss of module caching and optimization specific to Python native environment.

-Therefore, be mindful of these caveats and consider using this kind of bundler only when image size is the bottleneck of the system.
+Therefore, be mindful of these caveats and consider using this kind of bundler and scratch image only when image size is the bottleneck of the system.
+Or, we can use the [distroless image](#base-image-type) instead.

 ### Security